micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 ![TDSP](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/media/overview/tdsp-lifecycle2.png)

+The TDSP is compatible with agile delivery methodology.

-The agile project delivery consists in user stories which are pieces of work to be delivered during a 2-3 weeks' sprint.
-The key of the user story is to define
+The agile project delivery consists in user stories to be delivered during a 2-3 weeks' sprint.
+The key of the user stories is to define
 - **persona**: who is getting benefits
 - **value**: what is the benefit
 - **outcome**: criteria to consider the activity\ completed